fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/fx_FlightData.md

 #### Compatibility with FIXM Core 4.2.0

 GUFIs are encoded in FIXM Core 4.2.0 as version 4 UUID only, with no namespace and no creation timestamp.
-In order to preserve compatibility with FIXM Core 4.2.0, `FIXM Core 4.3.0` introduces a property `gufiLegacy` which should only be used when the GUFI assigned to a flight is in Core 4.2.0 format but there is a need to publish information about the flight in FIXM Core 4.3.0 format.
+In order to preserve compatibility with FIXM Core 4.2.0, `FIXM Core 4.3.0` introduces a property `gufiLegacy` which should **only be used when the GUFI assigned to a flight is in Core 4.2.0 format but there is a need to publish information about the flight in FIXM Core 4.3.0 format**.

 Example